nats-io/nats-site/content/blog/jetstream-java-client-multi-tool.md

 In all seriousness, there is a lot of functionality wrapped up in the tool.
 I even took some time to document it because we know everyone loves to read docs.
-Please check out the [JetStream Multi Tool](https://github.com/nats-io/nats.java/tree/main/src/examples/java/io/nats/examples/jsmulti)
+Please check out the [NATS Java Client JetStream Multi Tool](https://github.com/nats-io/nats.java/tree/main/src/examples/java/io/nats/examples/jsmulti)

 ## About the Author